SensorDots/MappyDotFirmware/README.md

 When running with the bootloader, the compiled size needs to be under 7C00 bytes to work with bootloader.

 ## Firmware Versions
 MappyDots can be queried for their firmware version with the I2C command N (0x4E).
 It returns a 10 byte character array representing the firmware version.
-New releases of the binary firmware will be build and placed the the Releases directory.
+Stable major releases of the binary firmware will be built and placed the the Releases directory.
    - MD_FW_V1.0 (11/09/2017) - Release firmware.

 ## Features Not Currently Implemented
    - I2C Passthrough Mode
    - MappyDot Mode